Umplify/umplify/_pages/home.md

   actions:
     - label: "Getting started"
       url: "/start"
-excerpt: "A mighty serverless solution on Azure to run tasks asynchrnously.
-Provision yours now!"
+excerpt: "A team of senior software developers and architects ready to deliver cloud-native applications."
 intro:
-  - excerpt: Digital Silo executes stateless tasks, aka Grains in an asynchronous scalable serverless environment.
-It accelerates the steps of making an application serverless-ready by helping developers concentrate on business logic only.
+  - excerpt: We are expert in the Microsoft Azure Cloud technology and harness its powerful platform to transform your business with cloud-native application modernization.
 feature_row:
   - image_path: /assets/images/splash/developer.svg
     title: 1.
 Develop the grains